Ernest Augustus, King of Hanover: Relations with Britain

 Matters came to a head when Ernest returned for what would prove to be his only visit to England as King of Hanover, in 1843.
 He was welcomed warmly, everywhere but at the Palace.
 At the wedding of Princess Augusta of Cambridge, he attempted to insist on a superior place to that of Prince Albert.
-The Prince, 48 years Ernest's junior, settled things with what Albert described as a "strong push" and carefully wrote his name on the certificate under the Queen's, so close to his wife's as to leave no space for the King's signature.
-The King apparently held no grudge, as he invited the Prince for a stroll in the park.
+The young prince said that he settled things with a "strong push", carefully writing his name on the certificate under the Queen's, so close to his wife's as to leave no space for the King's signature.
+The King apparently held no grudge, as he invited Albert for a stroll in the park.
 When Albert demurred on the grounds that they might be jostled by crowds, the King replied, "When I lived here I was quite as unpopular as you are and they never bothered me."
 Shortly after the wedding, the King injured himself in a fall, with Albert writing to his brother, "Happily he fell over some stones in Kew and damaged some ribs."
 This injury spared him further contact with Victoria and Albert.
 During his visit, the King found time to take his place as Duke of Cumberland in the House of Lords.
 Victoria recorded in her journal that the King had stated when asked if he would speak in the Lords, "No, I shall not, unless the Devil prompts me!"
 The Queen also recorded that though the King greatly enjoyed listening to the debates, he did not himself speak.
 The King made a point of welcoming British visitors to Hanover and when one Englishwoman told him that she had been lost in the city, the King denied that this was possible, as "the whole country is no larger than a fourpenny bit."

 The monarchs engaged in one more battle—over jewels left by Queen Charlotte.
 Queen Victoria, who possessed them, took the position that they belonged to the British Crown.
 King Ernest maintained that they were to go to the heir male, that is, himself.
 The matter was arbitrated, and just as the arbitrators were about to announce a decision in Hanover's favour, one of the arbitrators died, voiding the decision.
 Despite the King's request for a new panel, Victoria refused to permit one during the King's lifetime and took every opportunity to wear the jewels, causing the King to write to his friend, Lord Strangford, "The little Queen looked very fine, I hear, loaded down with my diamonds."
 The King's son and successor, King George V, pressed the matter, and in 1858, after another decision in Hanover's favour, the jewels were turned over to the Hanoverian ambassador.